michaelgenesini/desy/README.md

 # Desy

 Build your Design System.
-Desy is a small system that generate a website based on static files and folder.
+Desy is a small system that generate a website based on static files and folders.
 Tecnically Basically is a node application that read and map all partial templates (written in Handlebars) in `src` folder and map it to express routes.
 This system allows designers to write Design System pages without the need to write a lot of code, and it can be customized for every client.

 ### 🚧 WIP